esillen/esillen.github.io/_projects/wifi-remote-robot.md

 <div class="small-horizontal-space"></div>

-### This was part of a job at KTH.
+### This was part of a job as a research engineer at KTH.
 I programmed the robot so that it could receive movement commands and send a video stream.
 ### It was used to teach teenage girls robotics during the Tekla festival.
-### This project was a joint effort and others did the design, build and organization.
+### This project was a joint effort and others did the design, build and organization of the project.